maikroservice/DoNotStopRust/README.md

 # This is a DNS Resolver, written in Rust

-Inspired by [TheMayor's](https://github.com/dievus) built your own tooling series, I wanted to learn Rust and build my own tooling to do so.
+Inspired by [TheMayor's](https://github.com/dievus) built your own tooling series, I want to build my own tooling to learn Rust.

 So we start with a DNS Resolver and subsequently look into other parts of the attack toolkit.

+## TODOS:

+1. open file and use python-generator like iterator to pass to the DNS resolver
+1. write responses to file
+1. what do we do with errors, no-response?
+1. how do we query different records and not just A/AAAA?
+1. can we do recursive lookup?
+1. how do we handle multiple IPs per host?
+1. can we do reverse lookup (provide IP - get hostname?)
+1.

 ## Introduction